 - 7. The Studfall Junior Academy will first accept all pupils with a statutory right to a place at the Academy through an Education Health and Care Plan naming the Academy.
-After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After children or previously Looked After children. - b) Children with a sibling continuing at the Academy at the time of admission. - c) Children who attend the linked Infant Academy. - d) Children who live closer to the preferred school than any other school. - e) Other pupils.
+After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) Children with a sibling continuing at the Academy at the time of admission. - c) Children who attend the linked Infant Academy. - d) Children who live closer to the preferred school than any other school. - e) Other pupils.